jamesyang124/play-with-category-theory/chapter11.md

 x combine mempty = x
 ```

-Haskell defines an extra `mconcat` method, which iterate a `list` or `traversable` types with `mappend empty`.
+Haskell defines an extra `mconcat` method, which iterate a `list`(it is general term as _iterable_ in Haskell) with `mappend empty`.
 It call fold right to traverse values.

 https://wiki.haskell.org/Fold